 What new features will the PSVR 2 headset have?

-Sony filed a “motion-sickness reduction” patent that includes the DualSense’s haptic feedback in the headset to help reduce disorientation for players.
-It also points toward improvements with comfort for glasses wearers.
-The patent, which outlines their method for eye-tracking, specifically takes account of this section of gamers.
-Both of these features have not been confirmed but seem probable as they help deal with problems common with many players.
+Sony filed a “motion-sickness reduction” patent that includes the DualSense’s haptic feedback in the headset to help reduce disorientation for players which is likely the headset vibration referred to in the official announcement.
+It also points toward improvements with comfort for glasses wearers such as the individually adjustable lenses.
+The patent, which outlines their method for eye-tracking, specifically takes into account this section of gamers.
+These details were officially confirmed in the February blog post.

 What are the new PSVR 2 controllers?

-The one aspect of the new PlayStation VR that we are confident of is the new controllers.
-Sony has focused a lot of their release information on this new design.
-The unique orb shape allows a far more natural grip than the old Move controllers aiding immersion.
+The one aspect of the PSVR 2 that we are confident of is the new controllers.
+Sony has focused a lot of their release information on this new controller design.
+The unique orb shape allows for a far more natural grip than the old Move controllers, aiding immersion.
 The shape also moves the trigger under the controller, which feels more natural to hold.
 The layout is most interesting because the four action buttons are divided over the two handsets, making it likely that the controllers will need to be used as a pair.